UniMelbHumanRoboticsLab/CANOpenRobotController/doc/CustomApplication.md

     logHelper.add(robot_->getTorque(), "JointTorques");
     logHelper.startLogger();
   ```

   This example will log the robot joint positions, velocities and torques in `logs/logexample.csv` at every loop execution.

-  References to values to log should all be registered (using 'logHelper.add()') before starting the logger ('logHelper.startLogger()') and these references should be valid during the entire statemachine execution.
+    The logger support any basic types and Eigen vectors.
+References to values to log should all be registered (using `logHelper.add()`) before starting the logger (`logHelper.startLogger()`) and these references should be valid during the entire statemachine execution.

   Additionnaly, the logger should be properly closed at the end of the state machine execution, within `MyCustomStateMachine::end()`:
   ```C++